arairkar/getting-cleaning-data/Codebook.md

 #The following transformations were applied to the original data.
 #The test and training sets were merged into one data set.
-#The columns containing mean and std deviation were extracted along with the subject and activity columns
+#The columns containing mean and std deviation were extracted along with the subject and activity columns.
-#The Subject and Activity columns were renamed as such
+#The Subject and Activity columns were renamed as such.
-#The Activity numbers were relabeled from the activity description file “activity_labels.txt”
+#The Activity numbers were relabeled from the activity description file “activity_labels.txt”.
-# The entire dataset was grouped by Activity and subject number with a Mean of each column generaged for each grouped data set
+# The entire dataset was grouped by Activity and subject number
+# with a Mean of each column generaged for each grouped data set.

-# Note : Only the mean and standard deviation columns are extracted from the original data set per course project instructions
+# Note : Only the mean and standard deviation columns are extracted
+# from the original data set per course project instructions

-# All data in subsequent columns is the average floating point data for each activity and subject  for each columnfrom the original data set.
+# All data in subsequent columns is the average floating point data
+# for each activity and subject  for each columnfrom the original data set.

 #Explanations of columns